Storytellers-App/team-project-19-storytellers-of-canada/deliverable-2/README.md

 To begin the setup, follow the instructions provided by React for setting up a development environment.

 Following the Expo CLI Quickstart will give you the bare minimum setup to run Expo using a physical device as a testing environment.
-If you wish to set up an Android or IOS emulator to run your application instead, refer to the React Native CLI Quickstart guide.
+If you wish to set up an Android or iOS emulator to run your application instead, refer to the React Native CLI Quickstart guide.

 [https://reactnative.dev/docs/environment-setup](https://reactnative.dev/docs/environment-setup)